 Here’s the awful truth – even now, as you’re reading these words, your products are competing with the exact same ones offered by other brands or with similar products available through international marketplaces.
 It’s a constant battle for hearts and minds of customers who are choosier and pickier than ever before.
-You may sit down with your arms and fulminate against Amazon, or you can do something to make customers love your products.
+You may sit down with your arms crossed and fulminate against Amazon, or you can do something to make customers love your products.

 What Is Product Experience Management (PxM)?

 In the absence of a formal definition, it’s fair to say that Product Experience Management (PxM) is all about delivering compelling product experiences that create an emotional connection between customers and your products.

 This experience is built upon product content, which is unique, personalized, context-aware, and well-targeted – content that provides customers with the right information throughout their entire shopping journey.Successful Product Experience Management (PxM) leads to satisfied customers, higher conversion rates, and ultimately, better sales, while building strong loyalty at the same time.
 Click To Tweet

 This approach is often based on the hottest e-commerce trends, such as:

 Today, considered as a natural step forward from Product Information Management, PxM is becoming a significant strategy for e-commerce businesses, and therefore, it is quickly gaining in popularity.